- Hit List

-- January 2009: Kevin Page seeks a legal opinion regarding the legislative mandate of his Office.
+- January 2009: Kevin Page seeks independent legal opinion regarding the legislative mandate of his Office.

-- June 2009: The government offers to restore the $2.8 million budget with conditions.
+- June 2009: The government offers to restore the PBO’s $2.8 million annual budget but with conditions.

-- January 2010: Kevin Page puts forth another controversial report which again put his Office at odds with the Harper government, and the Prime Minister's Office responds with an outraged internal memo criticizing Page.
+- January 2010: Kevin Page issues another controversial report which again puts his Office at odds with the Federal Conservative government, and the Prime Minister's Office responds with a scathing internal memo criticizing Mr. Page.

 - March 2010: The government restores the PBO's budget to the original $2.8 million without conditions.

 - March 2012: The Government of Canada’s budget contains $5.2 billion in spending cuts.
 Mr. Page asks the Clerk of the Privy Council for details.
-None are forthcoming.
+None were forthcoming.

-- October 2012: Mr. Page writes directly to all federal deputy ministers, requesting details of the impacts of spending cuts.
-As a result of the failure of 62 out of 82 government deparments to comply, Mr. Page announces that the "PBO will be filing and serving legal notice on all non-compliant deputy heads [of departments]."
+- October 2012: Mr. Page writes directly to all Federal Deputy Ministers, requesting details of the impacts of budgetary spending cuts.
+As a result of the failure of 62 out of 82 government departments to comply, Mr. Page announces that the "PBO will be filing and serving legal notice on all non-compliant deputy heads [of departments]."